Sriram-Radhey/Tic-Tac-Toe-Game-/README.md

                                             Designed the Game Tic-Tac-Toe Game =>The Game Basically Developed with Html,CSS and JavaScript.
-With a decent Css and Html I have designed the game Part.
+With a decent Css and Html I have designed the game Part.<br/>
 =>The Game Rules are simple.
 There are two players 'O' and 'X'.
 They follow the below Order to win the game:-

 1.If One of the Player completes the pattern Diagonal any of the two then he wins.<br/>